Skip to Main Content

 Copyright

 If you are the creator of a copyright-eligible work (any independent creation with a modicum of creativity, whether it’s a poem, a drawing, a web page, or an email message!), your work is protected by copyright as soon as you write it down or record it in any medium.
-You have all the exclusive rights of a copyright owner - described in detail under the “Types of Rights” tab here.
+You have all the exclusive rights of a copyright owner - described in detail under the “Types of Rights” tab.
 You don’t have to place a special notice, like “© 2016 John Q. Aggie” on a work to obtain copyright, though it can be useful to give people notice that your work is protected.
 You also don’t have to register your copyright with the US Copyright Office to obtain protection, although it is useful to do so.
 More information about this is available in the links below.

 That said, in some narrow circumstances the initial owner of a work is the author’s employer.
 If you create a work as part of your job, or if (for certain kinds of works, like motion pictures) you are hired on a contract basis and your contract says your work will be a “work made for hire,” then your employer is the initial owner of the work.
 Universities have a special arrangement with faculty, staff, and students, however, to protect academic freedom by ensuring they own their scholarship and other creative works.
-Check out the links above to learn more about Texas A&M’s copyright ownership policies.
+Check out the links below to learn more about Texas A&M’s copyright ownership policies.

 Copyright and Publishing